nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 - G6: Our solution is only instantiated if it is used, because it is constructed the first time `instance()` is called
 - G7: We provide a prototype that demonstrates all the above capabilities.
 - G8: Our solution allows to disable a plugin by simply turning it to OFF in a config file
+- G9: it is possible to write tests in the directory of the external plugin itself.
+The prototype demonstrates this for a plugin that additionally has a dependency on grpc.
+To build the test, the external plugin must be activated in the config first.

 Additionally, we checked that our solution supports external plugins with external dependencies and plugin-specific tests.